Photocurrent generation in next generation solar cells

 The use of ultrafast laser spectroscopy enables us to directly measure charge separation in next generation solar cells, including organic, nanocrystalline, and organometal halide perovskite solar cells.
 Our spectroscopic investigations reveal fundamentally different mechanisms of operation for each of these types of solar cell materials.

 Our work to better understand charge separation on extremely fast timescales will guide the development of new materials for low cost solar cells.

 We are also using a combination of new data acquisition and data analysis procedures to overcome technical challenges and improve the sensitivity and resolution of data outputs.

 When light is absorbed by organic semiconductors, photoexcited electrons exist as tightly bound charge pairs called excitons.
 In organic solar cells, excitons must be transported to charge separating interfaces during their sub-nanosecond lifetime to enable the electron to escape and a current to flow.

-Biofunctionalisation of conjugated oligomers for use as electronic biosensors
+Biofunctionalisation of conjugated oligomers

 Research projects for postgraduate students in all of our research areas are now available.
 Please contact Dr Justin Hodgkiss for more information.